grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 #### 2. The Darker World

 The core axiom of urban fantasy/horror is that supernatural monsters are real.
 And the presence of these monsters implies a world that is more dangerous than our own.
 This is the **Darker World**.
-If real monsters lurk in the shadows we might not notice them, but we would notice the consequences of their existence: corruption, missing persons, crime, etc. Alternatively, the Darker World could help conceal monsters.
-After all, if worse things happen all the time, the terrible things monsters do would just be part of the background noise, allowing monsters to hide in plain sight.
+If real monsters lurk in the shadows we might not notice them, but we would notice the consequences of their existence: corruption, missing persons, crime, etc.

 The Darker World must be like the real world because familiarity is big part of the fantasy here.
 It has to be a world where the players could reasonably imagine themselves to exist, only deviating from reality as much as allows for the existence of monsters without breaking this assumption.